 If you want to access your information, please send a description of the information you want to see and proof of your identity by post to the address provided below.

-Right to have your inaccurate personal information corrected
+Right to have inaccurate personal information corrected

 You have the right to have inaccurate or incomplete information we hold about you corrected.
 The accuracy of your information is important to us so we’re working on ways to make it easier for you to review and correct the information that we hold about you.
 In the meantime, if you believe any of the other information we hold is inaccurate or out of date, please contact us via email or post (see below).
 Alternatively, you can telephone 020 8893 3548.